-Core Laboratories recorded another year without a fatality or incident resulting in hospitalization.
-The number one goal of Core Laboratories is to prevent all incidents, but especially those with significant impact to the environment, our employees and their families.
+Core Lab recorded another year without a fatality or incident resulting in hospitalization.
+The number one goal of core Laboratories is to prevent all incident, but especially those with significant impact to the environment, ore employees and their families.

 Path to Zero